Mimeograph

+A hand-cranked mimeograph machine used in Poland by opponents of the communist regime after 1981.

 A mimeograph machine (the term often being abbreviated to mimeo), sometimes called a stencil duplicator or stencil machine, is a low-cost duplicating machine that works by forcing ink through a stencil onto paper.
 The process is called mimeography, and a copy made by the process is a mimeograph.

 Mimeographs, along with spirit duplicators and hectographs, were common technologies for printing small quantities of a document, as in office work, classroom materials, and church bulletins.
 For even smaller quantities, up to about five, a typist would use carbon paper.
 Early fanzines were printed by mimeograph because the machines and supplies were widely available and inexpensive.
-Beginning in the late 1960s and continuing into the 1970s, photocopying gradually displaced mimeographs, spirit duplicators, and hectographs.
+Beginning in the late 1960s and continuing into the 1980s, photocopying gradually displaced mimeographs, spirit duplicators, and hectographs.

 Origins

 Use of stencils is an ancient art, but – through chemistry, papers, and presses – techniques advanced rapidly in the late nineteenth century:

 Papyrograph

 A description of the Papyrograph method of duplication was published by David Owen:

 A major beneficiary of the invention of synthetic dyes was a document reproduction technique known as stencil duplicating.
 Its earliest form was invented in 1874 by Eugenio de Zuccato, a young Italian studying law in London, who called his device the Papyrograph.
 Zuccato's system involved writing on a sheet of varnished paper with caustic ink, which ate through the varnish and paper fibers, leaving holes where the writing had been.
 This sheet – which had now become a stencil – was placed on a blank sheet of paper, and ink rolled over it so that the ink oozed through the holes, creating a duplicate on the second sheet.

 The process was commercialized and Zuccato applied for a patent in 1895 having stencils prepared by typewriting.